Influencer marketing is one of the most receptive forms of digital advertising. Why? Because it’s not intrusive.

 According to Statista, 54% of Gen Z shoppers and 58% of Millenials think social platforms are a better place to find out about new products than online searches, while a Yotpo study found 89% of respondents said they bought something they first discovered on Instagram.
 56% said seeing Instagram photos of a product increases their chances of buying it.

-The rise of social commerce and features such as Facebook Shops, Instagram Checkout, and the Pinterest Shop tab have changed the way people shop online.
+The rise of social commerce and features such as Facebook Shops, Instagram Checkout, and the Pinterest Shop tab has changed the way people shop online.
 Recently, Shopify even partnered with TikTok to bring organic product discovery and shopping tabs to the social network.
 Helping creators and merchants deepen their relationships with consumers.

 As a result, influencer marketing is even more popular, creating a seamless journey for Shopify customers interested in purchasing.
 The ability to buy a product without leaving the social media app paves the way to the “add to cart” button.